About Mahibere Kidusan

 Mahiber Kidusan is set under the Sunday School department of the Ethiopian Orthodox Church.
 It provides spiritual services by its sub centers in the dioceses all over the country and in the Diaspora.

-The Birth of Holy Mother Saint Mary
+The Ascension of Saint Mary